 The financial accounts are required by law and describe how your business has performed over the last year.
-The information in these accounts will be used by external bodies that have an interest in knowing about your business, such as Her Majesty’s Revenue & Customs (HMRC), any investors and your bank.
+The information in these accounts will be used by external bodies that have an interest in knowing about your business, such as HMRC, any investors and your bank.

 Financial accounts are typically made up of three elements:

 Profit and loss account: A summary of business transactions for the last 12 months, which shows whether the business made a profit or loss